 Do people know what the change entails, or are they hearing about the planned changes through the grapevine or office gossip?
-When employees know what is going to happen, and when and why, they may conquer their discomfort with change.
+When employees know what is going to happen, when, and why, they may feel more comfortable.
 Research shows that those who have more complete information about upcoming changes are more committed to a change effort.
 Wanberg, C. R., & Banas, J. T. (2000).
 Predictors and outcomes of openness to changes in a reorganizing workplace.
 Journal of Applied Psychology, 85, 132-142.
+Moreover, in successful change efforts, the leader not only communicates a plan but also an overall vision for the change.
+Herold, D. M., Fedor D. B., Caldwell, S., & Liu, Y. (2008).
+The effects of transformational and change leadership on employees' commitment to a change: A multilevel study.
+Journal of Applied Psychology, 93, 346-357.
+When this vision is exciting and paints a picture of a future that employees would be proud to be a part of, people are likely to be more committed to change.

 Ensuring that top management communicates with employees about the upcoming changes also has symbolic value.
 Armenakis, A. A., Harris, S. G., & Mossholder, K. W. (1993).
 Creating readiness for organizational change.
 Human Relations, 46, 681-703.
-In any organization, many changes are done on a daily basis, with some taking root and some disappearing after a short while.
 When top management and the company CEO discuss the importance of the changes in meetings, employees are provided with a reason to trust that this change is a strategic initiative.
-For example, while changing the employee performance appraisal system, the CEO of Kimberly-Clark Corporation made sure to mention the new system in all meetings with employees, indicating that the change was supported by the CEO.
+For example, while changing the employee performance appraisal system, the CEO of Kimberly Clark made sure to mention the new system in all meetings with employees, indicating that the change was supported by the CEO.